Interested in Testing Monarchs for OE?

 Testing Monarchs for OE

-Well, it depends on how heavily infected the monarch is.
+Not always, as it depends on how heavily infected the monarch is.
 Many OE infections, especially of eastern North American monarchs, are 'mild' cases, and the infected adult monarch will look and act nearly identical to a healthy adult.
-Because of this, it's usually impossible to know if they are infected without testing them using the methods described below.
-Unfortunately, these mildly infected adults can still spread their spores around their cages and rearing containers, which is why it is essential to test all adult monarchs upon eclosion.
+Aside from the most severe cases of OE, it is usually impossible to know if a monarch is infected without testing them using the methods described below.
+Unfortunately, mildly infected adults that appear to be healthy can still spread their spores around their cages and rearing containers, which is why it is essential to test all adult monarchs upon eclosion.
 If it is suspected that a monarch is infected, remove it from the other monarchs immediately.

 What you will need (not included in kit):